tejado/Authorizer/README.md

 There are Auto-Type buttons at the password entry view.
 If a button is pressed longer, a different keyboard layout can be choosen.
 Additional, there is a USB Quick Auto-Type button in the TreeView which auto-types the respective password on a long press.
 There are different settings per password entry like delimiter and the password return suffix.
 In the general App preferences a default keyboard layout can be choosen.

-Auto-Type over USB requires currently an Android Kernel compiled with [Android Keyboard Gadget](https://github.com/pelya/android-keyboard-gadget) and root access.
+**Auto-Type over USB requires support of the USB HID device role.
+This can be enabled with my [USB Gadget Tool](https://github.com/tejado/android-usb-gadget).**

 Auto-Type over Bluetooth is currently an experimental feature and only available on Android Pie (9.0) or higher.